ArnaudBelcour/tabigecy/README.md

 ## Requirements

 - [Nextflow](https://www.nextflow.io/docs/latest/install.html): to run the workflow.
-- [esmecata](https://github.com/AuReMe/esmecata), [bigecyhmm](https://github.com/ArnaudBelcour/bigecyhmm) and several python packages for visualisation: they can be installed with the following pip command: `pip install esmecata bigecyhmm seaborn pandas plotly kaleido`.
+- [esmecata](https://github.com/AuReMe/esmecata), [bigecyhmm](https://github.com/ArnaudBelcour/bigecyhmm) and several python packages for visualisation: they can be installed with the following pip command: `pip install esmecata bigecyhmm seaborn pandas`.
 - esmecata precomputed database: it can be downloaded from this [Zenodo archive](https://doi.org/10.5281/zenodo.13354073).
 This precomputed database size is 4 Gb.

 ## Usage